franzliedke/studio/README.md

 # studio

-A workbench for developing Composer packages.
+Develop your Composer libraries with style.

+This package makes it easy to develop Composer packages while using them.

+Instead of installing the packages you're actively working on as a dependency, use Studio to manage your libraries.
+It will take care of autoloading your library's dependencies, and you won't have to develop in the `vendor` directory.

 ## Installation

 Studio can be installed per project or globally, with Composer:

-Per project: `composer require franzliedke/studio`
+Per project: `composer require --dev franzliedke/studio` Use it: `vendor/bin/studio`

-Globally: `composer global require franzliedke/studio`
+Globally: `composer global require franzliedke/studio` Use it: `studio`

 ## Usage

 ### Create a new package skeleton

-    studio create my/package
+    studio create foo/bar --path baz

+This command creates a skeleton for a new Composer package, already filled with some helpful files to get you started.
+In the above example, we're creating the `foo/bar` package, which will be loaded from the folder `baz` in your project root.
+All its dependencies will be available when using Composer.

+The `--path` parameter can be omitted.
-Packages will be created in a directory named after the package.
-In above example, the new package folder would be created in the `package` subdirectory of your application.
+The package would then be created in the `bar` directory.

-### Add a package to the autoloader list

-    studio load my/package

-This will add the package to a `studio.json` file in your project's root directory.
-It's dependencies will then be made autoloadable.
+### Manage existing packages by cloning a Git repository

+    studio create foo/bar --git git@github.com:me/myrepo.git

+This will clone the Git repository to the `bar` directory and install its dependencies.